-To obtain a warrant or for additional questions, please contact the Acquisition Career Manager whose contact information can be found
+To obtain a warrant or for additional questions, please contact the Acquisition Career Manager.

 XII.
-Convenience Checks
+CONVENIENCE CHECKS

 The purchase card is the preferred method for micro-purchases.
 Public Law 104-134, The Debt Collection Improvement Act of 1996 requires that, with limited exceptions, federal payments be made through electronic means.
 The Department of the Treasury has ruled that checks are not electronic funds transfer (EFT) compliant.
 Convenience checks are a payment and/or procurement tool intended only for use with merchants that do not accept purchase cards and for other authorized purposes where charge cards are not accepted.
 Convenience checks should be used as a payment method of last resort, only when no reasonable alternative merchant is available who accepts the purchase card.